lsiler23/slide/README.md

   ```

 ### Giphy shuffle messaging
-By far the most loved Slack easter egg!
+By far the most beloved Slack easter egg!
 Users can search for the perfect gif by entering '/giphy [enter amazing search]' in any channel input bar.

 ```
   handleEnter() {